mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 starship provided that they are travelling rimward towards the more troubled worlds.
-Alma is a determined, if inexperienced, auditor/detective and could use the Travellers’ help seeking out those who misappropriate Imperial funds.
+Alma is a determined, if inexperienced, auditor/detective and could use the Travellers' help seeking out those who misappropriate Imperial funds.
 She is a bit of a blunderer and more than a little naïve, and is therefore likely to run into all sorts of trouble,